PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 @ambush-from-all-sides @closing-the-chain, but these documents cannot be used to continuously audit code for supply-chain-related compromises.
 //
-A more complete approach to hardening software supply chains requires that developers constantly verify software projects as they continue to evolve.
+A more complete approach to hardening software supply chains necessitates that developers constantly verify software projects as they continue to evolve.
 //
 To do so, developers need automated tools for specifying, analyzing, and